Cosmassd1/Cosmassd1/README.md

 - Continuous learning and keeping up with emerging trends in tech

  I’m currently learning
-- Flutter for mobile and web
+- Advance am skills and knowledge in react library
-- to be next DevOps (CI/CD, Docker, Kubernetes)
+- php laravel framework and REST APIs

  I’m looking to collaborate on
 - Open-source projects